nkleck/CyberStakes2020/Forensics/150_Boot_Racer/README.md

 Continuing.
 ```

-We have the begining of our flag.
-So lets continue. gdb will pause as more enteres that watch address.
+We have the beginning of our flag.
+Lets continue. gdb will pause as more enters that watch address.
 ```
 ... (im truncating the output)
 (gdb) x/4s 0x7DC0